-RGA and its subsidiaries have a substantial amount of net operating losses, or "NOLs," and other tax attributes, for U.S. federal income tax purposes, that are available both currently and in the future to offset taxable income and gains.
-Events outside of our control, such as certain acquisitions and dispositions of Class A common stock and Class B common stock, may cause RGA (and, consequently, its subsidiaries) to experience an "ownership change" under Section 382 of the Internal Revenue Code and the related Treasury regulations, and limit the ability of RGA and its subsidiaries to utilize fully such NOLs and other tax attributes.
-Moreover, the MetLife split-off will increase the likelihood of RGA experiencing such an ownership change.
+RGA and its subsidiaries have a substantial amount of NOLs and other tax attributes, for U.S. federal income tax purposes, that are available both currently and in the future to offset taxable income and gains.
+Events outside of our control, such as certain acquisitions and dispositions of our common stock, may cause RGA (and, consequently, its subsidiaries) to experience an "ownership change" under Section 382 of the

+Internal Revenue Code and the related Treasury regulations, and limit the ability of RGA and its subsidiaries to utilize fully such NOLs and other tax attributes.
+Moreover, the MetLife split-off increased the likelihood of RGA experiencing such an ownership change.